Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 If you notice the date of that tweet, that’s showing approval way back in 2022, and yet, almost no one has heard of Novavax still…

-It’s been a wild ride watching Novavax as they’ve been trying to make it work.
-After experiencing so many regulatory delays, you can assume that if there were any actual problems then the FDA would be making a huge deal of it…
+Watching Novavax as they’ve been trying to make it work has been a wild ride.
+After experiencing so many regulatory delays, you can assume that if there were any actual problems, the FDA would be making a massive deal of it…

 We’ll revisit that later.